Agoric/documentation/main/ertp/api/amount-math.md

 Both a local `amountMath` and a remote `amountMath` can exist and be associated with the same `mint`, `issuer`, and `brand`.

-The advantage of making and using a local `amountMath` is that it's synchronous.
+The advantage of making and using a local `amountMath` is that the amountMath methods can be called synchronously.

 ## makeLocalAmountMath(issuer)
 - `issuer`: `{issuer}`